ipums/ipums.github.io/_drafts/open-sourcing-code-with-intention.md

 * A one-sentence summary of what your project aims to do.
 * Instructions on how to install and use the code.
 * A clear statement on the current state of the code - alpha, beta, stable, broken?
-* Known bugs and issues
+* Known bugs and issues.
-* A statement about how to get help / report problems.
-Be very clear about how much support you are willing/able to provide.
+* A statement about how to get help and report problems.
+Be very clear about how much support you are able to provide.
 It's ok to say "I don't have time to provide support but I hope someone finds this useful."
-It's less ok to have a bug tracker on your repository but to just ignore it.
+It's less ok to have a bug tracker for your repository but to just ignore it.

 You might also include a wishlist or TODO items, some explanation of the motivation for your project, some architectural documentation, or whatever else you feel might be helpful for users or contributors of your project.

 ### Step 6.
-(Optional) Document Your Standards and Best Practices
+Document Your Open-Source Practices

+*This step is optional*.

 If you are part of a larger organization that will be releasing multiple open source projects, you might want to take this time to document your license choice and implementation rationale.
-At the MPC we made a short document titled "MPC Open Source Software Licensing Policy", the full text of which is here:
+At the MPC, we made a short document titled "MPC Open Source Software Licensing Policy", the full text of which is here:

 >Guiding Principles
 >